SpenceKonde/DxCore/README.md

 #### An and PIN_An constants (for compatibility)
 The core also provides An and PIN_An constants (where n is a number from 0 to the number of analog inputs).
 These refer to the ADC0 *channel* numbers.
 This naming system is similar to what was used on many classic AVR cores - on some of those, it is used to simplify the code behind analogRead() - but here, they are just #defined as the corresponding Arduino pin number.
 The An names are intentionally not shown on the pinout charts, as this is a deprecated way of referring to pins.
 However, these channels are shown on the pinout charts as the ADCn markings, and full details are available in the datasheet under the I/O Multiplexing Considerations chapter.
 There are additionally PIN_An defines for compatibility with the official cores - these likewise point to the digital pin number associated with the analog channel.

+#### There is no A0 aka PIN_PD0 aka 12 on DB-series parts with less than 48 pins.
 DB-series parts with 32 or 28 pins don't have a an analog channel 0.
 It's located on pin PD0, which was displaced by the VDDIO2 pin.
+Based on the errata - the PD0 pad exists on the chip... but doesn't have any bond wire attached to it.
+Per manufacturer recommendations we disable the digital input buffer to save power.

 ## Exposed Hardware Features

 ### ADC Support
-These parts all have a large number of analog inputs - DA and DB-series have up to 24 analog inputs, while the DD-series has analog input on every pin that is not used to drive the HF crystal (though the pins on PORTC are only supported when MVIO is turned off, which may or may not be supported by DxCore directly).
-They can be read with analogRead() like on a normal AVR, and we default to 10-bit resolution; you can change to 12-bit with `analogReadResolution()`, and use the enhanced analogRead functions to take automatically oversampled, decimated readings for higher resolution or take differential measurements.
+These parts all have a large number of analog inputs - DA and DB-series have up to 22 analog inputs, while the DD-series has analog input on every pin that is not used to drive the HF crystal (though the pins on PORTC are only supported when MVIO is turned off).
+They can be read with analogRead() like on a normal AVR, and we default to 10-bit resolution; you can change to the full 12-bit with `analogReadResolution()`, and use the enhanced analogRead functions to take automatically oversampled, decimated readings for higher resolution and to take differential measurements.
 There are 4 internal voltage references in 1.024, 2.048, 4.096 and 2.5V, plus support for external reference voltage (and Vdd of course).
-ADC readings are taken 3 times faster than an classic AVR, and that speed can be doubled again if what you are measuring is low impedance, or extend the sampling time by a factor of 16 for reading very high impedance sources.
+ADC readings are taken 3 times faster than an classic AVR, and that speed can be doubled again if what you are measuring is low impedance, or extend the sampling time by a factor greatly for reading very high impedance sources.
+This is detailed in the analog reference.

 ### DAC Support
 The Dx-series parts have a 10-bit DAC which can generate a real analog voltage (note that this provides low current and can only be used as a voltage reference or control voltage, it cannot be used to power other devices).
 This generates voltages between 0 and the selected VREF (unlike the tinyAVR 1-series, this can be Vcc!).
 Set the DAC reference voltage via the DACReference() function - pass it any of the ADC reference options listed under the ADC section above (including VDD!).
 Call `analogWrite()` on the DAC pin (PD6) to set the voltage to be output by the DAC (this uses it in 8-bit mode).
 To turn off the DAC output, call `digitalWrite()` or `turnOffPWM()` on that pin.